 A mild-mannered dog

-How mild is he?
+How mild was he?
 When my daughter Andy’s cats (Mac and Bunnie) came to live with us, we caught Tibor following his doggie sister Stella as she raced up the stairs to chase and herd the cats.
 It was all in fun; the cats thought it was a race and they were winning.

 But when everyone got to the top of the stairs and looked at each other, we’d hear Tibor whimpering— the cats made him nervous!
 Like, “Oh, crap, there are those cats again, what do I do?”
 We had to comfort him and remind him we were one family and he was safe.
 He’s good now.

-Then we discovered Tibor was afraid of thunder.
+Sadly, we discovered Tibor was afraid of thunder.
 He’d be shivering, shaking, running to the basement laundry room, where it’s small and dark and there are no windows.
 Or he’d jump on the bed, trying to bury himself in our armpits, which is not a good tactic for a 50-pound dog.
 (Got that problem?
 Try the Bladder Sweep Grounding Technique.)

-Well heck!
 Why name the guy after something that terrifies him?

-Connecting with Thunder
+Communicating with Thunder

 What’s in a name?